"Used To" / "Be Used To" / "Get Used To": What's the Difference? [Updated]

 I hated my long commute at first, but I got used to it.

-It took a long time, but I finally got used to speaking English every day.
+It took some time, but I finally got used to speaking English every day.

 She never got used to eating with chopsticks.